SCHEDULING, PAYMENTS, AND POLICIES

 Cancellations without 24 hour notice may result in a full charge for your session, as that time has been set aside specifically for you.

-I accept cash, Venmo, PayPal, credit card, and gift certificates.
+I accept HSA/FSA, cash, Venmo, PayPal, credit card, and gift certificates.

 A credit or debit card is required to reserve your appointment, however you are not charged for anything until after the appointment is completed.
-When it's time to pay, you may choose another form of payment.
+When it's time to pay, you may choose another form of payment or use the card on file.

 A processing fee is added to credit card and PayPal payments.